 4/7/2024 Can you give safely to people you you meet online whom you haven't met in real life?Read NowThe standard online safety answer to my question is, "NO!
 Never give money to people you meet online whom you haven't met in real life."
 In fact giving money to people you do know in real life is tricky enough.
 It can spell the end of a friendship or can damage a family relationship.
-And, there are a lot of scams out there.
+And, there many con-artists asking for money online.
 Particularly those of us who are older can be quite vulnerable to messages, emails, pop-ups and so on which sound too good to be true but we think, "What if it is true?"
 Well, we learn quickly enough that anything which sounds too good to be true, isn't true.
-With luck and checking things out first with others, we hopefully learn these lessons without losing money. '
+With luck and checking things out first with others, we hopefully learn these lessons without losing money.

 0 Comments